tlbueno/k8s-resources-setup/README.md

   - delete-local-cluster, ie: `make delete-local-cluster`
     - delete the local cluster.

-  - add-kind-kubeconfig-in-toolbox, ie: `make add-kind-kubeconfig-in-toolbox`
+  - copy-kind-kubeconfig-to-toolbox, ie: `make copy-kind-kubeconfig-to-toolbox`
-    - add kind kubeconfig file into toolbox container.
-This target creates a secret in the toolbox namespace and patch the toolbox statefulset to mount the secret into /home/toolbox/.kube.
+    - copy kind kubeconfig file into toolbox container.
 This will allow access from the toolbox container into the cluster for tools that use kubeconfig like `kubeclt`.

   - deploy-ingress-controller, ie: `make deploy-ingress-controller`
     - Deploy [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in `ingress-nginx` namespace using [ingress-nginx/ingress-nginx](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx) helm chart.
 Please refer to the target in the [Makefile](Makefile) to see the options used.